zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Karla:  Well, the DNA test will give you proof, one  way or the other.
 Just cross your fingers...

-Chris:  I would, but I’m not sure which outcome I w ant more!
+Chris:  I would, but I’m not sure which outcome I want more!

 [end of dialogue]

 Our scriptwriter doesn’t normally throw us for a lo op – that’s Dr. Lucy Tse.
 Thank you, Lucy.

- From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
-Come back and listen to us again here on ESL Podcast.

-English as a Second Language podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan.
-Copyright 2012 by the  Center for Educational Development.

 # Working Shifts